Define Private Link Service and private endpoint

 Private Endpoint is the key technology behind Private Link.
 Private Endpoint is a network interface that enables a private and secure connection between your virtual network and an Azure service.
 In other words, Private Endpoint is the network interface that replaces the resource's public endpoint.

 Private Link provides secure access to Azure services.
 Private Link achieves that security by replacing a resource's public endpoint with a private network interface.
-Private Endpoint uses a private IP address from the VNet to bring the service into the VNet.
+Private Endpoint uses the private IP address for services into the VNet.

 How is Azure Private Endpoint different from a service endpoint?